-As part of the international campaign Stop Killer Robots, NPA calls for new international law in order to appropriately regulate autonomous weapons’ systems.
+As part of the international campaign to Stop Killer Robots, NPA calls for new international law in order to appropriately regulate autonomous weapons’ systems.

 We fear a dehumanized future where people are reduced to data points, jeopardizing human rights and crossing moral and ethical boundaries.

 Autonomy in weapons systems is a profoundly human problem.
 Killer robots change the relationship between people and technology by handing over life and death decision-making to machines.
 They challenge human control over the use of force, and risk creating legal and accountability gaps.